 0 .
 If it's not, it means that the same event is being sent more than once.
 More than just a waste of resources, this is problematic as the metrics are still counted twice - which creates discrepancy between the data in Graphite and in Elastic (there's no easy way to know which events are duplicates).

 Keep indices size at no more than the size of the RAM allocated to Elastic

-e.g. if Elastic has 30GB RAM, keep your indices smaller than that.
+e.g. if Elastic has 30GB RAM, keep your shard-size smaller than that.

-If some of your indices grow larger, then consider either:
+If some of your indices grow large, then consider either: